 PB's frazzled appearance in "Goliad."
 She's normally so prim, well-kempt, and presentable.
 When we see her here, her hair is tied back into a messy ponytail, there are tired lines under her eyes, and her eyes are so strained that she needs glasses.
 Her voice sounds shaky, as well.
 That's because she hasn't slept for more than a week teaching Goliad to be a good ruler.

 The ending.
 To defeat Goliad, PB has to make another clone, but this time she uses Finn's DNA to make a bird creature called Stormo.
 Finn sees the connection and thinks of him as a son.
 Unfortunately since Stormo and Golidad are psychic equals they'll be having a mind battle for eternity.

 A tearjerker in a more heartwarming sense.
 In "Gotcha!", LSP, a stuck-up, often superficial teenager, finally learns the importance of inner beauty, thanks to a surprisingly touching speech from Finn.
 She has really grown as a character.

 "Princess Cookie".
 In the episode, a cookie who is crazy holds the Candy People hostage to steal Princess Bubblegum's crown.
-Later in the episode, he is threatening PB because as a child, PB crushed his dreams of being a princess (keep in mind he's a male).
+Later in the episode, he is threatening PB because as a child, PB crushed his dreams of being a princess (he's a male).
 So what does he do after Jake comforts him?
 Commit suicide.
 And is happy about it.
 But he fails at doing soand ultimately survives.

-At the hospital, he is crowned Princess of the Grass Kingdom.Heartwarming Moments should have an entire page for this episode.
+At the hospital, he is crowned Princess of the Grass Kingdom.Heartwarming Moments should have a page for this episode.

-What makes it extra sad is that Princess Bubblegum's laugh wasn't cruel but more amuse like she found his comment cute and could be a case of a bad misunderstanding.
+What makes it extra sad is that Princess Bubblegum's laugh wasn't cruel but more amused like she found his comment cute and could be a case of a bad misunderstanding.

 The scenes of the depressed children in the orphanage.